Tales of Terror: "Morella"

 When Lenora Locke travels from Boston to be reunited with her father in his decrepit and cobwebbed mansion, she finds him drunk, disordered, and depressed.
 He refuses her company, insisting that she killed her mother Morella in childbirth.
 Lenora then discovers her mother's body decomposing on a bed in the house.

 Lenora cannot return to Boston and remains in the house to care for her father.
 His feelings soften towards her when he learns she has a terminal illness.
 One night Morella's spirit rises, and kills Lenora in revenge for her childbed death.
 Morella's body is then resurrected, becoming as whole and as beautiful as she was in life.
 This is in exchange for Lenora's body, which is now decomposing where Morella lay.

 Morella strangles her horrified husband as a fire breaks out in the house.
 Then Morella and Lenora return to their original bodies, Lenora smiling as she lies on her dead father, the rotten Morella cackling as the flames consume the house and all three bodies of the Lockes.

 "The Black Cat"

 Montresor Herringbone hates his wife Annabelle and her black cat.
 One night on a ramble about town, he happens upon a wine tasting event and challenges the world's foremost wine taster, Fortunato Luchresi, to a contest.
-Herringbone becomes drunk.
+Herringbone successfully identifies each wine, but becomes drunk.
 Luchresi escorts him home and meets his wife.

 Time passes, and Annabelle and Luchresi become intimate.
 The cuckolded Herringbone then entombs them alive in an alcove in the basement.
-However he cannot escape "seeing" and "hearing" both the Black cat and the murdered couple taunting him.
+However he cannot escape "seeing" and "hearing" both the black cat and the murdered couple taunting him.
 The authorities become suspicious and two policemen visit the house to investigate.
 Hearing screeching behind a basement wall, they knock the wall down to discover the dead lovers — and Annabelle's black cat.
 The sequence ends with Poe's words in red on screen: "I had walled the black monster up within the tomb!".

 "The Facts in the Case of M. Valdemar"

 Dying from a painful disease, M. Ernest Valdemar employs a hypnotist, Mr. Carmichael, to alleviate his suffering by putting him under various trances.
 He then remains between the worlds of the living and the dead.
 In a trance, Valdemar begs Carmichael to release his soul so he can die, but Carmichael cruelly refuses.

 Months pass and Valdemar's putrefying body remains in his bed under the complete control of Carmichael.
 The hypnotist tries to force Valdemar's wife, Helene, to marry him.
-When she refuses, he attacks her.
+When she refuses, Carmichael attacks her.
 Valdemar's putrid body rises from the bed and kills Carmichael.
 Helene is rescued by Valdemar's physician, Dr. Elliot James, and carried from the scene of horror.